 Training is delivered through expert-led sessions focused on four key themes:

-Most of your core training will happen at your home university, with regular in-person sessions to bring the full cohort together:
+Most of your core CDT training will happen at your home university, with regular in-person sessions to bring the full cohort together.
+A typical training week has this format:

-Mon–Tues: Study at home campus, with synchronous live workshops online
+Tuesdays: Study at your home campus, with synchronous live workshops online

-Fri: Study at home campus, with synchronous live workshops online.
+Fridays: Study at your home campus, with synchronous live workshops online

 Bespoke on-going training